Wilson recalls watching as a kid while Brady won Super Bowls

-"Of course I remember watching Brady," Wilson said Tuesday.
-"He won some incredible games.
+“Of course I remember watching Brady,” Wilson said on Tuesday.
+“He won some incredible games.
 Incredible comebacks.
 Incredible throws.
 Incredible plays.
-Hopefully he doesn't make too many incredible ones this year."
+Hopefully he doesn’t make too many incredible ones this year.”

 When Wilson leads the Seattle Seahawks into the Super Bowl against Brady and the New England Patriots on Sunday, both quarterbacks know the outcome will affect the way each is viewed for quite a while.

 Wilson can become the eighth starting quarterback to win consecutive Super Bowls, and the first since Brady did it 10 years ago.

 According to STATS, Wilson also would be the first to claim two in his first three years in the league (as it is, he’s the first starting quarterback to make it to two Super Bowls that quickly).